 Julia Boss founded T1DF in 2015 after learning that K-12 students with type 1 diabetes were meeting barriers in access to public school programs and equal access to emergency care in public school districts in Washington State.
 She initiated T1DF’s drug pricing campaign in late 2016, expanding T1DF’s focus from civil to consumer rights.
 Julia trained as a cultural historian at Yale University, where her graduate research focused on community inclusion and exclusion and the human body as symbolic and contested space.
 She has since worked to develop a perspective on type 1 diabetes within a social model of disability framework.
 She brings to T1DF’s consumer rights and health justice campaigns professional experience in publishing, higher education and grant writing.
 She is the parent of a child with type 1 diabetes.

 Charles Fournier, JD

 Charles Fournier has been a tireless advocate for the rights of people with type 1 diabetes since his daughter was diagnosed early in 2015.
 He began T1DF’s civil rights program later that year and has shaped the organization’s focus on equal access to at-school emergency care (glucagon) and Section 504 compliance via projects in Washington State and Oregon.
-He developed T1DF’s policy positions on drug pricing and in 2017 launched the organization’s consumer price litigation project, now expanded to three putative class action lawsuits on insulin, glucagon, and blood glucose test strip pricing.
+In 2017 he launched the organization’s consumer pricing project and developed T1DF’s policy positions on drug pricing and health insurer benefit design and cost accounting.
 Charles has degrees in materials science/mathematical physics and a JD from The George Washington University Law School.
 He has worked around the world on complex construction delay and dispute claims and litigation for public and private clients, including the U.S. Department of Justice.
 His longterm commitment to human rights includes past work as U.S. lobbyist for a Darfur-based opposition party seeking democratic reforms in Sudan.